 The researchers fed two groups of adult female rodents near-identical diets.
 The difference was that one group consumed a diet rich in omega-6 polyunsaturated fats while the other focused on omega-3s.
 Breast cancer cells were “significantly” less likely to spread to the breast glands on the diet rich in omega-3s.
 Any tumors that did develop grew much more slowly than the other group.

 Omega-3 fatty acids EPA and DHA are “critical” for healthy brain functioning, medical publication Healthline writes.
 Omega-3s work in the cell membranes of brain cells to preserve membrane health and assist with cell communication.

-Research found that low levels of DHA in the blood could be connected to smaller brain size, which is an indicator of accelerated brain aging, according to Healthline.
+Research has found that low levels of DHA in the blood could be connected to smaller brain size, which is an indicator of accelerated brain aging, according to Healthline.

-She continued, “But if you’re overall a healthy individual with no digestive concerns, add some walnuts to your morning oats and you’re all set!”
+Brigham continued, “But if you’re overall a healthy individual with no digestive concerns, add some walnuts to your morning oats and you’re all set!”

 “The omega-3 fatty acid in walnuts is in a different form than that in salmon.
 But like salmon, when humans eat omega-3 fatty acid in the form of ALA they can also convert it to EPA and DHA.
 You don’t need a salmon to convert it for you,” Dr. Maguire said.

 The National Institutes of Health recommends between 0.5 and 1.6 g of ALA each day.
 An ounce of dried English walnuts offers 2.6 grams of ALA, whilst black walnuts provide 0.6 grams, Dr. Maguire said.

 If you prefer, you can enjoy walnuts as a spread, like Crazy Go Nuts’ preservative-free vegan walnut butter.